 How is Biliary Atresia diagnosed?

-Liver Biopsy: The child is given an anesthetic and a tiny cut is made over the lower part of the ribs on the right-side.
-A small needle is then passed through that cut.
+The child is given an anesthetic and a tiny incision is made over the lower part of the ribs on the right-side.
+A small needle is then passed through that incision.
 A tiny piece of tissue is taken from the liver to look at under the microscope.

 How is Biliary Atresia treated?

 Surgery is the only treatment for BA.
 The operation is called a hepatoportoenterostomy or Kasai procedure.
 In this operation, the damaged drainage system is removed and the intestine is connected to the liver with the hope that bile flows again.
 When this operation is successful the jaundice disappears and the bilirubin levels (brownish yellow substance found in bile) return to normal.
 As bilirubin leaves the body, it gives stool its normal brown color.
 The operation has the best chance for success when done as early as possible.
 However, even with early surgery, many infants with BA still develop liver cirrhosis (permanent scarring of the liver).
 These children, at some point, are likely to require liver transplantation

 What should you expect after the hepatoportoenterostomy?